itsx/security-notes/linux-system-examination.md

 # Linux initial system examination (Ubuntu 18.04 LTS):

 Use these steps to examine if linux box was compromised or not.
-Examples are from the mining attack on Jenkins server.
+Examples are from the encountered mining attack on Jenkins server.
-If attacker get a root access, everything can be masked with a rootkit.
+If attacker gets a root access, everything can be masked with a rootkit (use intuition).
+Also some operations affects lots of files and can damage attacker fingerprint.

 ### 1. Look at event log files at `/var/log`: